Here’s why case briefing is a time drain:

 While you’re reading the casebook excerpt, make sure to pretreat the excerpt by identifying the parts that you plan to use later in your case brief, such as by highlighting or annotating in the margins.

-Once you’ve pretreated the casebook excerpt, you’re ready to write the brief.
+Once you’ve pretreated the casebook excerpt, you’re ready to brief the case.

 There are many acceptable formats for a case brief.
 Every brief should include, at a minimum, the facts of the case, the legal issue, the legal principle applied in the case, the holding and reasoning of the majority, and a summary of any concurrences and dissents.
 Your brief should not exceed 600 words, excluding concurrences and dissents.